transamsd455p-bit/cybersecurity-portfolio/writeups/siem-investigation.md

 The alert was triggered based on:

 - **Event ID:** 4688 (Process Creation)
-- **Rule logic:**
-  - Process name contains `miner` or `crypt`
+- **Rule logic:** Process name contains `miner` or `crypt`

 ### Analyst Insight
-This rule is effective for detecting known cryptomining indicators but may generate false positives if not tuned with additional context.

-In this case, the process name directly matched known malicious patterns, increasing confidence in the alert.
+The rule effectively detects cryptomining indicators but may require additional tuning (e.g., file path, parent process) to reduce false positives.
+In this case, strong contextual indicators increase confidence in malicious activity.

 ---